Avishka-Perera/ITKExplore/ReadMe.md

 # ITK Implementations

 Insight Toolkit is a cross-platform, open-source application development framework widely used for the development of image segmentation and image registration programs, especially in the medical domain.
-This work aims to explore some of the basic operations that are possible with this package while discussing the basic mathematical concepts behind them.
+This work aims to explore some of the basic operations that are possible with this package while discussing the mathematical concepts behind them.

 The sections explored in this repository are,